gohugoio/hugo/content/templates/local-file-templates.md

 {{< directoryindex path="/static/css" pathURL="/css" >}}

-This is the call that rendered the above output:
+The following is the [shortcode declaration][shortcodes] used to render the above output:

 ```html
 {{</* directoryindex path="/static/css" pathURL="/css" */>}}